RakhithJK/OfficeDev-teams-toolkit-wiki/Available-actions-in-Teams-Toolkit.md

 To fix this error: remove the extra properties mentioned in the error message and try to update your Microsoft Entra app again.

 # teamsApp/create
-This action will create a new Teams app for you if the environment variable that stores Teams app id is empty or the app with given id is not found from Teams Developer Portal.
+The `teamsApp/create` action automates the process of creating a new Microsoft Teams app using the Teams Developer Portal.
+It can either create a new app if an existing Teams App ID is not found or ensure that the required Teams app exists for a given Teams App ID.

 ## Syntax:
 ```